Archi1202/Beeline_KZ_UI_Project/README.md

 Allure Reports provide a comprehensive overview of test execution results, including detailed logs, graphs, and individual test steps.
 This project uses Allure to ensure full traceability and transparency in test outcomes.

 To view Allure reports:
-1. Execute tests to generate the report: `mvn clean beeline_test`
+1. Execute tests to generate the report: `mvn clean test`
 2. Generate the Allure report: `allure serve target/allure-results`

 **Example of Allure Report Overview:**